Azure/aks-engine/docs/topics/upgrade.md

 ## Upgrade

-This document provides guidance on how to upgrade the Kubernetes version for an existing AKS Engine cluster and recommendations for adopting `aks-engine upgrade` as a production quality tool.
+This document provides guidance on how to upgrade the Kubernetes version for an existing AKS Engine cluster and recommendations for adopting `aks-engine upgrade` as a tool.

 <a name="pre-requirements"></a>